mcpcpc/gentoo-arm64-rpi4-install/README.md

 - [ ] Verify Wifi working.
 - [ ] Verify Bluetooth working.
 - [ ] Verify audio working.
+- [ ] Add instructions for updating firmware.

 ## Hardware/Software Requirements
 - A PC with Gentoo already installed.
 If you are not sure how to do this, you can use a second microSD card and boot an existing [64-bit Gentoo pre-configured image](https://github.com/sakaki-/gentoo-on-rpi-64bit) (better yet, if you aren't comfort with the instructions below, just stick with the pre-configured image!).